ValentinoAbate/Pokemon-Randomizer/readme.md

-An emerald randomizer I'm customizing as a fun side project!
+An Emerald randomizer I'm customizing as a fun side project!

 Based off of original code by Artemis251: v.2.2 -- 13 April 2014
 Check out their website! http://artemis251.fobby.net/downloads/emerald/